geeogi/async-python-lambda-template/README.md

 ## Should I use this template?

-This template is a good fit for any service that makes many HTTP requests or performs many AWS actions (e.g. S3, DynamoDB) such as a data scraping service or an aggregating service that needs to fetch or update many documents at a time.
+This template is a good fit for a service that makes many HTTP requests or performs many AWS actions (e.g. S3, DynamoDB) such as a data scraping service or an aggregating service that needs to fetch or update many documents at a time.
 This template offers a quick-start with production ready and tested code.
 [Learn more](#qa).

 ## Setup